 restaurant complex Fishermen’s Wharf MOO where Kyung Mi tried to introduce me

 to North Korean fashion and cuisine.
-She also told me she had an uncle in London and wished to join my journey to
+She also told me she had an uncle in London

 At 5 pm we boarded the luxury ship MS